Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

-By making this correspondence precise, it is not hard to show a $\Omega(\sqrt{\nicefrac{T}{h}\log |\Pi|})$ lower bound on smoothed regret.
+It is not hard to show a $\Omega(\sqrt{\nicefrac{T}{h}\log |\Pi|})$ lower bound on smoothed regret.
 Specifically, every $K$ arm contextual bandit instance can be reduced to a continuous action instance with bandwidth $h=1/(2K)$ by using piecewise constant loss functions and by mapping actions $a \in \{1,\ldots,K\}$ to $h\cdot(2a-1)$.
-Thus, we may embed the lower bound construction for contextual bandits with finite action set into our setup to verify that~\pref{corr:stoch_ring_instance} is optimal up to logarithmic factors (and our analysis for \expfour is optimal up to constants).
+Thus, we may embed the lower bound construction for contextual bandits with finite action space into our setup to verify that~\pref{corr:stoch_ring_instance} is optimal up to logarithmic factors (and~\pref{thm:smooth_exp4} is optimal up to constants).

 While not technically very difficult, the worst-case bound showcases the power and generality of the new definition.
 In particular, we obtain meaningful guarantees for discontinuous losses as in~\pref{ex:discontinuous}.
 As we will see in the next section, under global smoothness assumptions, we can also obtain a bound on the more-standard quantity $\Reg(T,\Pi)$.